 Fortunately for those considering an online MBA, the choices are rich and numerous.
 Better yet, employers are actively supporting the idea of online MBAs as they tick a number of boxes.
 Online MBAs, for example, mean talented staff aren’t removed from the organisation for long periods of time for their study.

-In fact, during the Australian Financial Review Higher Education Summit in 2019, an expert panel discussed the fact that the full-time, on-campus traditional MBA program model is fast collapsing and could be obsolete within five years.
+During the Australian Financial Review Higher Education Summit in 2019, an expert panel discussed the fact that the full-time, on-campus traditional MBA program model is fast collapsing and could be obsolete within five years.

-The on-campus model, experts openly admitted during the event, is suffering from the fact that people need to earn as they learn.
+The traditional model, experts openly admitted during the event, is suffering from the fact that people need to earn as they learn.
 Fewer employers are subsidising the cost of full-time MBAs, they said, and fewer students can afford the high fees and costs related to an MBA without working.

 This is not just a pattern in Australia.
 A Harvard Business Review paper from September 2019 claimed the rush to online internationally was well overdue.

-“Pre-pandemic, there was already widespread acknowledgement that the traditional higher education business model is seriously challenged,” the paper said.
+“Pre-pandemic, there was already widespread acknowledgement that the traditional higher education business model is seriously challenged,” the paper stated.
 “Fall 2020 marks a clear inflection point as students, educators, and government leaders alike scrutinise the price and value proposition of higher education through the new lens of traditional classroom versus multiple modes of digital delivery.”

 Online courses offer freedom to choose when and where the coursework is done.
 Once enrolled, a student typically has a period of time in which they must complete each unit of study or segments of each unit.
 Classes can be taken and re-taken, at any time during that period and the academics make themselves broadly available for consultation.